k26rahul/DBMS-Notes-December-2023/Chapter-14/Chapter-14-Transactions.md

 **Serializability**

+🚨🚨🚨 Removed from December syllabus 🚨🚨🚨

 - *Definition:*
   - Ensures that the outcome of concurrent transactions is equivalent to a serialized execution.
   - 💡 Making sure that even if multiple transactions are happening at once, the end result is as if they happened one after the other.
 - *Schedule:* The sequential order of execution for a set of transactions.

 **Transaction Isolation and Atomicity**

+🚨🚨🚨 Removed from December syllabus 🚨🚨🚨

 - *Balancing Act:*
   - Striking a balance between maintaining isolation without compromising atomicity.